foleyfactor/WordScramble/README.md

 `$element.scramble(endString, {options})`, with the following options:
  - yDuration: the amount of time (ms) that the letters animate vertically for (each time).
 Default: 400.
  - xDuration: the amount of time (ms) that the letters animate horizontally.
 Default: 700.
- - infinite: whether or not the animation should loop forever.
+ - loopCount: the number of times the animation should loop (back and forth unless a wordList is specified).
+Default 1.
+ - infinite: shortcut for `loopCount: Infinity`.
 Default: false.
- - unscramble: whether or not the animation should perform the animation and then reverse it.
-Default: false.
+ - unscramble: whether or not the animation should perform the animation and then reverse it (shortcut for `loopCount: 2` Default: false.
  - initialDelay: the amount of time (ms) before the animation begins.
 Default: 0.
  - finalDelay: the amount of time (ms) after the animation ends and the next animation can proceed.
 Default: 1000.
  - wordList: an additional array of words that can be looped through infinitely.
 The initial value and the specified endString will also be included.
 Default: [].